Yuyz0112/syncit/docs/design.md

 ### The Buffer Component

-Data transfer via a network is an asynchronous process.
-If we try to consume the received data at the target as soon as possible, the replay may look laggy.
+Data transfering via a network is an asynchronous process.
+If we try to consume the received data at the target side as soon as possible, the replay may look laggy.

-So we need the buffer component to cache the data, which results in a delay(like 1 second) at the target side.
+So we need the buffer component to cache data, which results in a delay(like 1 second) at the target side.

-For example, if we collected the following events at the source:
+For example, if we collect the following events at the source:

 ```
 // the number after @ is the physical timestamp we observe the event